AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 ::

        FIELDED SOURCE       0.0 0.5 1.0 1.5 2.0 2.5 3.0 3.5 4.0 4.5 ....
-       DEINTELACED OUTPUT  0   1   2   3   4   5   6   7   8   9
+       DEINTERLACED OUTPUT  0   1   2   3   4   5   6   7   8   9

-The maping of the number of output frames is...
+The mapping of the number of output frames is:

 ::

         nFrames' = nFrames * FPS' / FPS

--  nFrames is the default number of frames,
+-  ``nFrames`` is the default number of frames,
--  nFrames' is the new number of output frames,
+-  ``nFrames'`` is the new number of output frames,
--  FPS is the default frame rate,
+-  ``FPS`` is the default frame rate,
--  FPS' is the new frame rate specified by a plugin.
+-  ``FPS'`` is the new frame rate specified by a plugin.

 Specifying Premultiplication
 ----------------------------